NeoSkin7/Website/site/content/post/sunset.md

 I_s=I_0\frac{8\pi^4\alpha^2}{\lambda^4R^2}\left(1+\cos^2\vartheta\right)
 $$

-This particularly clunky thing gives the relationship between the scattered and input ‘light intensities’ when interacting with gas particles (made up of atoms).
+This particularly clunky thing gives the relationship between the scattered and input 'light intensities' when interacting with gas particles (made up of atoms).
 Simply put, the larger $I_s$ is compared to $I_0$, the greater the scattering effect - causing light to be spread out more by particles.

-The key point here is that the scattering is dependent on the wavelength of light ($\lambda$) and the radius of the gas particles ($R$).
+The key point here is that the scattering is dependent on the wavelength of light $\lambda$ and the radius of the gas particles $R$.
 In fact, to make things slightly easier, I will simplify our equation to:

 $$
 \frac{I_s}{I_0}=\frac{\kappa}{\lambda^4R^2}\propto\frac{1}{\lambda^4R^2}
 $$

-Here, most of the horrible formula is hidden in the $\kappa$ symbol ($\kappa=8\pi^4\alpha^2\left(1+\cos^2\vartheta\right)$ for the physicists still paying attention), so that we can focus on the main relationships.
-The part on the right is called a statement of ‘proportionality’ and removes the constant terms (numbers and quantities) to just show the effects of changing different variables (equation inputs).
+Here, most of the horrible formula is hidden in the $\kappa$ symbol (that is $\kappa=8\pi^4\alpha^2\left(1+\cos^2\vartheta\right)$ for the physicists still paying attention), so that we can focus on the main relationships.
+The part on the right is called a statement of 'proportionality' and removes the constant terms (numbers and quantities) to just show the effects of changing different variables (equation inputs).

 ![The Rayleigh scattering equation](/img/post/sunset/scattering-eq.png)

-We would usually call the fraction on the left a ‘flux’ and say that it is inversely proportional to wavelength to the power 4 and the radius squared.
+We would usually call the fraction on the left a 'flux' and say that it is inversely proportional to wavelength to the power 4 and the radius squared.
 Or at least that is what my professors would like me to say in this situation.
 I will call it a flux, but say that the flux decreases as wavelength and radius increase, with wavelength producing a greater effect than the radius.

 The radius is fixed for our interactions, as air is mostly made up of nitrogen and oxygen, so we can just focus our efforts on the effect of changing the wavelength of light.